Glossary

 def's

-The animation below is interactive: left-click to create a vertex; drag from a vertex to another vertex to create an edge.
+The animation below is interactive: left-click to create a vertex; drag from a vertex to another vertex to create an edge; right-click to delete.

 def